 - Good value for money

 - Homepage a little heavy on Amazon Prime Video content

 - No 4K streaming

 Amazon Fire TV range is currently made up of four devices.
 The cheapest is the Fire TV Stick, followed by the newly upgraded Fire TV Stick, the Fire TV Stick 4K and finally, the most powerful Fire TV Cube.
-The Fire TV Stick is Amazon’s mid-range smart TV stick and offers full HD streaming and apps such as Twitch, YouTube, Disney+, Netflix, Spotify and NOW TV.
+The Fire TV Stick is Amazon's mid-range streaming device and offers full HD streaming and apps such as Twitch, YouTube, Disney+, Netflix, Spotify and NOW TV.